 LBNL: Windchill and Document Control Center (DCC)

-SLAC: (system)
+JLab: Document Repository and Teamcenter

 CERN: EDMS and CERN Drawing Directory (CDD)

 Design integration, particularly where the designs of one lab interface with the designs at another, is critically important for the success of the Project.
 An Interface Matrix has been written to show the internal and external interfaces (DocDB #219).